How to Use Photoshop’s Refine Edge Tool for Perfect Selections

 While Photoshop’s edge-detection tools are very advanced, they’re not perfect.
 So you’re going to need to practice working with them and tweaking your final selections.
 You might feather the selection to capture a bit of the foreground and a bit of the background.
 Or use a very small brush to catch even smaller details that Photoshop didn’t.

-You can also play around with the Refine Edge settings, like Feather and Contrast, to see how they affect your selections.
+You can also play around with the Refine Edge settings, like Feather and Contrast, and the Transform tool, to see how they affect your selections.
 Like any other tool in Photoshop, it takes a while to get proficient with Refine Edge.